nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-**Career Development:** A curated collection of resources for software engineers and architects to enhance their career trajectory, covering best practices, hiring systems, interview preparation, and statement of purpose writing.

-(Character count: 159)
+A collection of 4 items across 4 subcategories.
 *Subcategories: Best Practices, Hiring Systems, Job Interview Preparation, Statement Of Purpose Writing* *Items: 4*